 PRAISE CONNOR LEE (1929-1977)

-1970 - The Praise Connor Lee and Harriet J. Lee Residence II.
-Lee designed a second Modernist house for himself, 4242 Town and Country, Charlotte.
+1970 - The Praise Connor Lee and Harriet J. Lee Residence II, 4242 Town and Country Drive, Charlotte NC.
 3694 square feet.
 The Lees moved here after leaving Raleigh.
 Sold in 1998 to Roger and Joyce Grosswald.

 In 2009, Harriet Lee recalled a house near Carmel Road in Mountain Brook area of Charlotte but can't remember the location.

 Sources include: Charlotte-Mecklenburg Historic Landmarks Commission; Harriet J. Lee; Praise Connor Lee Jr.